apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**US troops in Syria targetted by drones- officials**
+**Britney Spears Claims Justin Timberlake Initiated Breakup via Text Message**

-You can read more about it [here](https://www.reuters.com/world/middle-east/lebanese-iran-aligned-al-mayadeen-reports-attacks-two-us-bases-syria-2023-10-19/).
+You can read more about it [here](https://www.rollingstone.com/music/music-news/britney-spears-justin-timberlake-initiated-breakup-text-message-woman-in-me-1234855858/).

 ## Requirements
 - Python 3.8